732-906-1500

 Having competent legal representation is essential for several reasons:

-• Expertise: An attorney can provide guidance on the best course of action based on the specifics of the case.
+• Experience: An attorney can provide guidance on the best course of action based on the specifics of the case.

 • Investigation: They can help gather evidence, solicit expert testimonies, and build a robust case.